Skip to content

 Mpox (also known as monkeypox) is a zoonosis caused by monkeypox virus.
 First discovered in 1958 in monkeys kept for research, hence the virus was named ‘monkeypox virus’.

-On 28 November 2022, WHO recommended “mpox” as a synonym of the disease of “monkeypox” in English.
-Mpox becomes a preferred term in English, replacing monkeypox, after a transition period of one year.
+On 28 November 2022, WHO recommended “mpox” as a synonym of the disease of “monkeypox” in English which would become a preferred term in English after a transition period of one year.

 Clinical features